dhemery/dale.emery.name.dalefiction/site/content/posts/2006-11-bleah-too-much-talk.md

 ---
-categories:
-- Jeremy Comes Home
+title: Bleah!
+Too much talk!
 date: 2006/11/21 14:40:00
 tags:
 - commentary
-title: Bleah!
-Too much talk!
-comments: true
-published: true
-layout: post
+- Jeremy Comes Home

 ---

 <em>NOTE:  Ish.
 Too much talk talk talk.
 And too much of the talk is on the telephone.</em>